AvesSeven/flutterHitori/README.md

 # Hitori mobile Game
-*Made by Amandine Carlier and William Denorme*
+*Made by Amandine Carlier and William Denorme - FISA5*
 ### Rules :
 Hitori is played with a grid of squares or cells, with each cell initially containing a number.
 The game is played by eliminating squares/numbers and this is done by blacking them out.
 The objective is to transform the grid to a state wherein all three following rules are true:
 - no row or column can have more than one occurrence of any given number